Variational Quantum Algorithms: Applications

 \subsection{Dynamical quantum simulation}

 Apart from static eigenstate problems, VQAs can also be applied to simulate the dynamical evolution of a quantum system.
-Conventional quantum Hamiltonian simulation algorithms, such as the Trotter-Suzuki product formula, generally discretize time into small time steps and simulate each time evolution with a quantum circuit.
+Conventional quantum Hamiltonian simulation algorithms, such as the Trotter-Suzuki product formula~\cite{nielsen_chuang}, generally discretize time into small time steps and simulate each time evolution with a quantum circuit.
 Therefore, the circuit depth generally increases polynomially with the system size and simulated time.
 Given the noise inherent in NISQ devices, the accumulated hardware errors for such deep quantum circuits can prove prohibitive.
-On the other hand, VQAs for dynamical quantum simulation only use a shallow depth circuit, significantly reducing the impact of hardware noise.
+To address this, VQAs for dynamical quantum simulation only use a shallow depth circuit, significantly reducing the impact of hardware noise.